snyk-tech-services/backstage-plugin-snyk/README.md

   apiVersion: 2023-11-06
   # Mocks the API calls, useful for development and for testing the plugin without a Snyk account.
 Defaults to "false"
   mocked: false
-  # Will show the Snyk tab in the entity page.
-Defaults to "false"
+  # Will show resolved issues in all the graphs.
+Defaults to "false" to show only non-resolved issues
   showResolvedInGraphs: false
 ```